-The Open Doors World Watch List is the annual survey of the religious liberty conditions of Christians around the world.
+The Open Doors World Watch List is in annual survey of the religious liberty conditions of Christians around the world.
 It is independently audited by the International Institute for Religious Freedom (IIRF) making the information gathered and calculation process more transparent.